vutuv/vutuv/README.md

 Make sure that your database configuration in `config/dev.exs` is correct (we use MySQL by default).

-# create your secret config
+# Create your secret config

 In order to compile your application, You'll need to create a secret.config file.
 This file isn't included with the source files.
 It wouldn't be secret if it was!